The Causses du Quercy, UNESCO Global Geopark

 The Causses of the Regional Natural Park

 There are three causses (characteristic karstic plateaus) within the Causses du Quercy Regional Natural Park.
-These are the Causses of Gramat, Saint-Chels and Limogne.
+These are the Causses of Gramat, Saint-Chels as well as Limogne.

 These territories are very dry and suitable for sheep farming.
 There are many caves and underground caverns sculpted by water.